gvwilson/sensibleadventures/wrestler/wrestler.md

 skis and spears together in the snow as Luft came forward to the sled.

 "Tir's plums, I ache all over."
 The younger Garheimmen stretched and yawned.
 "Set up the tents, Walker, I'll get the dogs."
-Argusson frowned, then relaxed when Walker pulled a small shovel off the sled and began scooping out a patch of snow.
-As the Anuat began to erect their two tents Argusson planted five stakes in a circle around their camp.
+Argasdottir frowned, then relaxed when Walker pulled a small shovel off the sled and began scooping out a patch of snow.
+As the Anuat began to erect their two tents Argasdottir planted five stakes in a circle around their camp.
 He was tying a design on them in red cord when he noticed that Walker had stopped and was watching him.